 The City of Hercules provides wastewater collection and treatment services for residential, multi-family, and non-residential customers, and is committed to providing high quality, reliable service at the lowest possible rates.
-The service area includes about 8,300 properties served through 7,000 laterals, gravity sewer mains, force mains and lift stations, most of which were constructed after 1970.
-The City's wastewater collection system collects and conveys an average dry weather flow of approximately 1.7 million gallons per day (MGD) of wastewater.
+The service area includes 8,300 parcels served through 7,000 laterals, which encompasses a population of approximately 26,000 residents.
+The City's wastewater collection system serves the area within the City limits and collects and conveys an average dry weather flow of approximately 1.7 million gallons per day (MGD) of wastewater.
+The City's collection system consists of gravity sewer mains, force mains, manholes and lift stations, most of which were constructed after 1970.